Enterprise Knowledge Architecture & AI Fluency

 If the problem is real, the conversation is worth having.

 Most organizations already know something is wrong with how their knowledge works.
 The question is whether the cost of fixing it is higher than the cost of leaving it broken.
-That is usually the right place to start.
+Run the numbers.
+Then let's talk.